kyma-project/cli/README.md

 ### Kyma CLI Homebrew formula

-If the Homebrew formula of the CLI does not get updated by the Homebrew team within three days of the release, then manually update the formula of the CLI to the just-released version by following this [guide](https://github.com/Homebrew/brew/blob/master/docs/How-To-Open-a-Homebrew-Pull-Request.md).
-For a sample Homebrew Kyma CLI formula version bump see the information in [this](https://github.com/Homebrew/homebrew-core/pull/52375) PR.
+If the Homebrew formula of the CLI does not get updated by the Homebrew team within three days of the release, update the formula of the CLI manually to the most recent version by following this [guide](https://github.com/Homebrew/brew/blob/master/docs/How-To-Open-a-Homebrew-Pull-Request.md).
+For a sample Homebrew Kyma CLI formula version bump, see [this](https://github.com/Homebrew/homebrew-core/pull/52375) PR.